kubernetes/kubernetes/docs/devel/api-conventions.md

 #### List of Scalars

-We have two merge strategy for list of scalars: replace and merge.
+We have two merge strategies for list of scalars: replace and merge.
 Default strategy is replace, which will preserve the order; while merge strategy works like an unordered set.
 We call a list using merge strategy a merging list.